zsquareplusc/lttp-backup/README.rst

 .. warning:: Filenames with encoding errors are skipped!
 (A warning is printed)

-Yes it not the first program of that kind.
+Yes it is not the first program of that kind.
 The reason it exists is that existing programs did, for me, not work well with some files or amount of data.
 There is no need to use ``rsync`` to make local copies.
 Analyzing the files often takes more time than simply copying it.